SkyAPM/Organization/README.md

 吴晟 [@wu-sheng](https://github.com/wu-sheng) has a special veto power: override the voting result, default: not use.

 # History
-吴晟, Sheng Wu [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
+吴晟, Sheng Wu [@wu-sheng](https://github.com/wu-sheng) created SkyWalking main repositories(including UI) at Oct.
 2015.
 And contributed this project to the OpenSkywalking Organization at 2017.

 **SkyWalking's formal two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**